autoSteve/ha-solcast-solar/ADVOPTIONS.md

 This history load occurs when there is no `solcast-generation.json` present.
 An integration reload is required after deleting the generation cache file.

+**Key: "automated_dampening_ignore_limiting_consistently"**

+Possible values: boolean true/false (default true)

+Whenever export limiting of generation is seen (either by export limit detection, or manual limiting by using the entity `solcast_suppress_auto_dampening`) then all modelled day intervals of generation will be ignored over the period defined by "automated_dampening_model_days".

+Set this option to `false` to avoid this behaviour.

 **Key: "automated_dampening_ignore_intervals"**

 Possible values: list of strings as "HH:MM" (default [])